IRB Guidance: Data Release Agreements

 IRB Requirements for Data Release Agreements

-If a Data Release Agreement is a part of the project you are submitting to the IRB, it should be included in the protocol application.
-Any language in these agreements in regards to data protection, storage, access, and/or destruction should be mirrored in the protocol application, likely in the Confidentiality section.
+If a Data Release Agreement is a part of the project you are submitting to the IRB, the IRB may request for it to be included in the protocol application.
+However, regardless of whether the IRB requests it or not, any language in these agreements in regards to data protection, storage, access, and/or destruction should be mirrored in the protocol application, likely in the Privacy & Confidentiality section.

 - It is important for researchers to read the terms of a Data Release Agreement before forwarding it to a signatory for review and approval.
 It is the researcher’s responsibility to understand and follow the terms of the agreement and to only use data for purposes specified.
 Campus signatories assume that a researcher who transmits a Data Release Agreement has read and agrees to conform to those terms, whether or not the researcher’s signature is required (in addition to campus signatory) on the agreement itself.